bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | LabelingEfficiency                | OPTIONAL                                                                      | [number][]                             | Labeling efficiency, specified as a number between zero and one, only if obtained externally (for example phase-contrast based).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

 #### (P)CASL-specific metadata fields
 These fields can only be used when `ArterialSpinLabelingType` is `CASL` or `PCASL`.
-See [Appendix XI - ASL](../99-appendices/11-arterial-spin-labeling.md#pcasl-sequence) for more information on the (P)CASL sequence and the Labeling Pulse fields.
+See [Appendix XII - ASL](../99-appendices/12-arterial-spin-labeling.md#pcasl-sequence) for more information on the (P)CASL sequence and the Labeling Pulse fields.

 | **Key name**                 | **Requirement level**                            | **Data type**                          | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |------------------------------|--------------------------------------------------|----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|